gacavallari/SCC5830/README.md

 Facial recognition is being used in many systems and applications.
 In some cases it's important to detect if fake images are being uploaded by the user to the system in a registration process.
 This project aims to detect "photoshopped" frontal face images.
 The goal of this project is to detect likely regions that have been modified using photo editing tools.

-1. Main Objective: Given a frontal face image, detect likely regions that have been modified using photo editing tools.
+*Main Objective*: Given a frontal face image, detect likely regions that have been modified using photo editing tools.

-2. Description of input images: the dataset contais three groups of fake photos: easy, mid, and hard.
+*Description of input images*: the dataset contais three groups of fake photos: easy, mid, and hard.
 It's possible to use the filenames of the fake images to know what have been manipulated:

 <img src="filename_description.jpg" width="65%" height="65%"/>